The Only Class Of Its Kind Uniquely Designed From The Ground Up To Help You Find Success In Advertising:

 Week 6: Questions and Answers.
 In this final class, we’ll wrap up the lessons of the previous classes and have a question and answer session where you can ask any questions about process, the industry, previous assignments and get assistance you need in moving forward in music in advertising for your career and business.

-The Music In Advertising course will begin On March 23, 2022, with courses taking place Thursdays from 4PM – 6PM Eastern Time.
+The Music In Advertising course will begin January 18, 2024, with courses taking place Thursdays from 4PM – 6PM Eastern Time.
+Use The Form Below To Sign Up.